Allergy Rash: Symptoms, Causes, and How to Manage Them

 Contact dermatitis

 Contact dermatitis is a rash that usually appears when you encounter a substance that you’re allergic to (allergen).
-This can be anything from using a different bar of soap to air particles like pollen landing on your skin2.
+This can be anything from using a different bar of soap to air particles like pollen landing on your skin.

 Pet dander.
 Pet allergies are caused by the protein present in your pet’s dander, urine, or saliva.
 Cats and dogs produce a lot of proteins which can cause pet allergies.
 Initially, it was widely believed that pet hair caused the skin allergies.
-However, it’s actually the dander (skin particles that they shed) that’s mainly responsible11.
+However, it’s actually the dander (skin particles that they shed) that’s mainly responsible.

 Insect bites or stings.
 Insect bites and stings can cause an allergic reaction.
 In most cases, insect bites and stings can be treated at home.
-However, some people may go into anaphylactic shock, which requires immediate medical treatment12.
+However, some people may go into anaphylactic shock, which requires immediate medical treatment.
 Call 999 if you’re experiencing symptoms of an anaphylactic shock, including a swollen lip, mouth or tongue, difficulty breathing or swallowing, tightness in the throat, a change in your skin colour, or sudden feelings of dizziness, drowsiness, or confusion.

 Latex and rubber.
 Certain chemicals are mixed with rubber sap from trees to make products like balloons, erasers, and rubber gloves.
-You might have a mild or severe skin reaction from using gloves or other products made from latex or rubber2.
+You might have a mild or severe skin reaction from using gloves or other products made from latex or rubber.

 Itchy